Call For A Free Consultation

 It can’t be underestimated the amount of claims the casinos and hotels deal with on a busy weekend here in Las Vegas.
 Hundreds, if not thousands, fill out incident reports for injuries varying from pool accidents to assaults.
 If you have been injured contact Benson & Bingham today to discuss your rights.
 You will need an attorney based in Las Vegas, or at a minimum, the State of Nevada.
 The following is a list of the few examples of cases we deal with - click on linked items for more information on these injuries:

-- Taxi, Bus, Shuttle, and Las Vegas Monorail accidents: Doors closing improperly, tires running over your body parts, “T-boned” accidents, failure to yield, high speed accidents, careless driving, reckless driving, DUI accidents.
+Taxi, Bus, Shuttle, and Limo: Doors closing improperly, tires running over your body parts, “T-boned” accidents, failure to yield, high speed accidents, careless driving, reckless driving, DUI accidents.

 After an accident, the risk management department typically will be in contact with you.
 Once they have confirmed your injury status, and have obtained a statement either written or verbal, they usually cease communication.
 In the event that you have a major or severe injury, they may attempt to offer you a free room on your next stay or a complimentary buffet.
 Don’t bite.
 Risk Management is basically an insurance company attempting to do just that: manage risk.
 Most incidents and claims that are opened do not receive compensation.
 The Hotels deny liability; even if they are liable hoping injured victims go away.
 Don’t be fooled.
 They are simply protecting their cash.
 The large corporations understand that you the victim will be going home to your home state.
 From there, you will not attempt to do anything because it is simply too expensive and you do not know who to call for help.
 Fear not, we are here to help.